SIP-AAU/SciPy2016_material/README.rst

 Magni
 -----

-Reference implementations of the proposed reproducibility and validation packages are part of the open source `magni` Python package.
-Further information about `magni` is available at
+Reference implementations of the proposed reproducibility and validation packages are part of the open source 'magni' Python package.
+Further information about 'magni' is available at

 - Official releases: http://dx.doi.org/10.5278/VBN/MISC/Magni
 - Online documentation: http://magni.readthedocs.io